 Let’s first talk about what is becoming a common type of influencer outreach these days: Klout Perks.
 Named by the company who created the most commonly used (and most debated) metric for measuring social media influence, the idea is simple: Work with Klout, who will help find your potential “influencers” and then offer them a “perk” which is fulfilled directly by the brand utilizing Klout’s communication infrastructure.
 My free ticket to Toronto courtesy of Virgin Airlines was one such example of a Klout Perk, although these days there are numerous Klout Perks to be had for a wide range of things.
 Obviously, the hope is that the recipient of these freebies will blog, tweet, and post about their brand experiences throughout social media to create a viral affect.
 Social media agencies (like my own) can also create a unique Influencer Outreach Campaign for brands using their own ways of analyzing social media influence as well as performing influencer outreach as part of a creative campaign in order to generate buzz in social media.

-All Nippon Airways, the Japanese international airline, decided to take a different approach in doing influencer outreach for their new “Inspiration of Japan” cabin service for their Los Angeles and San Francisco to Tokyo routes.
+All Nippon Airways, the Japanese international airline, decided to take a different approach in doing influencer marketing and outreach for their new “Inspiration of Japan” cabin service for their Los Angeles and San Francisco to Tokyo routes.
 Rather than go the route of offering “perks” to a great number of people, they decided to narrow down their quest for social media influence on a few people that are both extremely active in social media and extremely relevant to their brand.
 By hand-picking a select few people and giving them the title of “Brand Ambassador,” they are in essence looking at these people to lead the way in promoting their brand in social media circles.

 So, at this point, an important disclaimer about this blog post: I was chosen as one of four Brand Ambassadors for this social media campaign, and in doing so I will be receiving a free round-trip ticket to Tokyo just as I received a free air ticket from Virgin for the #VXToronto campaign.
 And in no way do I want to discount the amazing experience, and the even more amazing people I was able to meet in Toronto, as a result of that – which includes my monthly contributor on Public Relations, Judy Gombita.
 But from the perspective of the chosen influencer, being labeled a “Brand Ambassador” has a powerful psychological effect that causes the chosen to feel a sense of responsibility to help spread the word.